Lanxin-MRDVS/Application-Algorithms/3D-Visual-Obstacle-Avoidance-Deployment-Instructions.md

 ---
 ## 10. Troubleshooting

-### Black Objects (Low Reflectivity)
-Due to the Time-of-Flight (ToF) principle, S-series cameras are affected by the reflectivity of black pallets.
-The S2max camera can achieve imaging within a 2-meter range even with black pallets that have a 5% reflectivity rate.
-During configuration, you can also optimize the imaging of black pallets by adjusting the high integration time and low signal threshold via the host software.
-If black forks are present in the obstacle avoidance scenario, it is recommended to add high-reflectivity auxiliary markers at the fork tips for better detection, such as painting the front section of the forks with a different color.

 ### Low Ground Objects
 Objects directly on the ground cannot be avoided.
 In obstacle avoidance applications, we generally use the ground as the reference for extrinsic parameter configuration.
 If low obstacles on the ground fail to trigger obstacle avoidance, please refer to the following solutions: